 What Causes Diabetes?

-Insulin is a hormone produced by the pancreas and which is secreted into the bloodstream.
-As the insulin circulates around your body, it allows sugar to enter body cells, reducing the amount of sugar in your bloodstream.
+Insulin is a hormone produced by the pancreas and secreted into the bloodstream.
+As the insulin circulates your body, it allows sugar to enter body cells, reducing the amount of sugar in your bloodstream.
 As the level of blood sugar declines, your pancreas produces less insulin.

 Type I Diabetes

-Although the exact cause of Type I diabetes is unknown, we do know that the immune system destroys the pancreas cells that produce insulin.
+Although the exact cause of Type I diabetes is unknown, we know that the immune system destroys the pancreas cells producing insulin.
 When the pancreas cannot produce insulin, sugar is no longer transported into your cells and instead builds up in the bloodstream.